MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/best-practices.md

 ## Limit exposure of shared data and enforce collaboration policies

 **Best practice**: Connect Office 365
-**Detail**: Connecting Office 365 to Cloud App Security gives you immediate visibility into your users activities, files they are accessing, and provides governance actions for Office 365, SharePoint, OneDrive, Teams, PowerBI, Exchange and Dynamics.
+**Detail**: Connecting Office 365 to Cloud App Security gives you immediate visibility into your users' activities, files they are accessing, and provides governance actions for Office 365, SharePoint, OneDrive, Teams, Power BI, Exchange, and Dynamics.
 **For more information**:

 * [Connect apps](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md)